 Many homeowners that own gas furnaces assume that many smells are “normal.”
 This might be true about the slight smell of dissipating odors when you run the heater for the first time.
 This could be from the system burning dust.
 However, if you’re smelling different scents coming from your furnace on a regular basis, this is not normal.

 This isn’t normal and could signify a disconnected wire, damaged thermostat, or some other electrical problem that could be shutting the system down.
-Don’t try and figure out why it’s shutting down on your own, contact a professional today.
+Don’t try and figure out why it’s shutting down on your own — contact a Plano heating service professional at Aire Texas today.

 Not Enough Heat